What's Stopping You? Change Your Life!

 Museum: Oklahoma Route 66 Museum, 2229 W. Gary Blvd., Clinton, OK

-Hours: Typically 9 AM–5 PM (closed Sundays and major holidays)
+Hours: 9 AM–5 PM (closed Sundays and holidays)

-Tip: Visit mid-morning to beat the bus tours — the jukebox sounds sweeter when it’s just you and the Corvette.
+Tip: Come mid-morning before the tour buses roll in.
+The jukebox sounds better when it’s just you and the Corvette.